andrew-templeton/cfn-api-gateway-stage/README.md

+# WARNING - Do not use me until this is gone and I'm on NPM!

 ## Purpose

 AWS CloudFormation does not support AWS API Gateway.
 This is a Lambda-backed custom resource to add the [AWS API Gateway's Stage](http://docs.aws.amazon.com/apigateway/api-reference/resource/stage/) to CloudFormation.